roocs/rook/Rook_WPS_ESGF2_talk_draft.md

 ---

-# B2.
-Option 2 — Separate icclim WPS
+# E2.
+Separate icclim WPS

 - Rook and icclim use **independent conda environments**.
 - Both services run **next to the data** and use the **local Slurm cluster**.